-Note: Differential pressure switch must be provided for both primary and secondary filter for PAHUs and AHUs and primary filter for FCUs.
+Note: Differential pressure switch must be provided for both primary and secondary filter for PAHUs and AHUs.
+Items a to c will not be applicable to projects without AHUs.

-Figure 19: AHU diagram showing the differential pressure switch
+Figure 43: AHU diagram showing the differential pressure switch

 - b.
 Specify fibre glass filter media with average initial resistance not greater than 90 Pa for primary filter (MERV 8 and ISO ePM10 50%) and 145 Pa (MERV 14 and ISO ePM1 80%) for secondary filter.
 (0.5 Point)